Tag

 Reported defective WiFi cards

 “Integrated graphics?” we hear you cry, and we respond with a resounding yes.
-The $539.99 (£495.20) Minisforum UM773’s AMD 680M sits between the integrated graphics of Valve’s and the Asus ROG Ally which as we all know by now are very capable little machines.
+The $539.99 (£495.20) Minisforum UM773’s AMD 680M sits between the integrated graphics of Valve’s Steam Deck and the Asus ROG Ally which as we all know by now are very capable little machines.

 The 680M is allowed to perform at its best because of the inclusion of very fast DDR5 which AMD’s CPUs and iGPUs work nicely with and 32 GB of it no less.
 Though it is not as capable as its younger sibling the 780M, it manages to be slightly more efficient due to its lower power draw so those working with constrained power budgets will be served here.